Rothy's New ECO handbags: From Ocean Plastic to Instant Classic

 This Mid Catchall is a place to keep everything you need to keep in a separate compartment in your purse.
 This medium rectangle box can double as a change purse where you can keep your money, credit cards, change and jewelry while you are on the go.
 This box comes in three colors including bright poppy and slate camo.

-Now that Rothy’s is selling sustainable products made from recycled plastic rescued from the ocean, we can only hope loads of other brands will take note and follow suit.
+Now that Rothy’s handbags seem to have had a super successful launch , we can only hope loads of other brands will take note and follow suit in selling sustainable products made from recycled plastic rescued from recycled materials found in the ocean.

 Each product has been selected, and each product’s style has been reviewed by our editorial team; however, we may receive affiliate commissions from some links to products on this page.
 Prices listed are subject to change by the retailer.